fbaturt/Data-Analytics-Portfolio/03_Product_Tracking_Architecture/README.md

 * **Tracking Plan (Schema):** Developed a developer-ready Google Sheets tracking plan, including data types, trigger conditions, and property naming conventions.

 ### 💡 Why this matters
-[cite_start]As an **Aeronautical Engineer**, I understand that the quality of the output depends entirely on the quality of the sensor data[cite: 2].
+As an **Aeronautical Engineer**, I understand that the quality of the output depends entirely on the quality of the sensor data.
 I apply that same "sensor-first" mindset to product analytics: if the tracking is broken, the insights are useless.

 ---